deleonab/cicd-java-app/README.md

 ![global configuration](./images/global-pipeline.png)

-### Let's build our pipeline that contains just the git checkout stage > Build Now
+ Let's build our pipeline that contains just the git checkout stage > Build Now

 ![build git checkout](./images/checlout-successful.png)

+ Build was successful

+ All other stages will be using the same method of using theimportes jenkins library and supplying the values.

+The next stage is to carry out our Unit Test